A joint model of the individual mean and within-subject variability of a longitudinal outcome with a competing risks

-We fitted both our proposed joint model (\ref{eq1.1})-(\ref{eq2}) with heterogeneous WS variability (Model 1) using our developed methods and R package ``JMH'' as described in Section \ref{Sec:2} and a classical joint model (Model 2) with homogeneous WS variance ($\sigma_i^2(t_{ij}) \equiv \sigma^2$) using the R-package FastJM \citep{li2022efficient}.
-Table \ref{tab:simSE2} summarizes simulated results on the bias, sample standard deviations of the parameter estimates (SE), average estimated standard errors of the parameter estimates (Est. SE), and coverage probabilities of 95\% confidence intervals (CP) for a scenario with medium correlation ($\rho_{b\omega}=0.50$) between the random effects, and sample size $n=800$.
-Each entry in the table is based on 500 Monte Carlo samples.
+We evaluated the performance of the proposed joint model (\ref{sim:hetereq1.1}) - (\ref{sim:hetereq2.2}), referred to as Model 1, using our developed method and R package ``JMH'' described in Section \ref{Sec:2}, and compared it to a classical joint model, referred to as Model 2, which is identical to Model 1 except that equation (\ref{sim:hetereq1.2}) is replaced with homogeneous WS variance ($\sigma_i^2(o_{ij}) \equiv \sigma^2$), using the R-package ``FastJM'' \citep{li2022efficient}.
+Table \ref{tab:simNL} summarizes the simulation results, including bias, sample standard deviations of the parameter estimates (SE), average estimated standard errors (Est. SE), and coverage probabilities of the 95\% confidence intervals (CP), based on 300 Monte Carlo replicates with a sample size of $n=3000$.

-In Table \ref{tab:simSE2}, our proposed joint model method (Model 1) demonstrates a smaller bias for all parameters and standard error estimates and that CPs are close to the 95\% nominal level.
-On the other hand, ignoring the heterogeneous WS variability (Model 2) induced non-negligible bias in some parameter and standard error estimates, leading to significant under-coverage of the associated confidence intervals.
-For example, the parameter estimate and standard error estimate of $\alpha_{b2}$ are both substantially biased, and its associated confidence interval coverage probability (66.8\%) is unreasonably low compared to the 95\% nominal level.
+It is observed from Table \ref{tab:simNL} that the proposed joint model (Model 1) performs well, exhibiting small biases in all parameter and standard error estimates, with CP close to the nominal 95\% level.
+In contrast, the joint model assuming homogeneous WS variability (Model 2) exhibits substantial biases in most parameters—including $\beta_2$, $\beta_3$, all fixed effects $\gamma_{ij}$, and all association parameters $\alpha_{bij}$ and $\alpha_{\omega}$—as well as in the covariance matrix of the random effects.
+These biases result in markedly low coverage probabilities for the corresponding confidence intervals, ranging from 5\% to 85.9\%.

-We have performed additional simulations with different sample sizes and random effects correlations.
-The results are consistent with those in Table \ref{tab:simSE2} and thus are not included here.
+{\bf Simulation 2: Impact of random effects correlation and sample size.} We have conducted additional simulations to examine the impact of random effects correlations and sample size on the performance of our proposed model, compared to the classical joint model that assumes homogeneous WS variance.
+To save computation time, we consider linear time evolutions with fewer random effects in the generative model, where the longitudinal measurements $Y_i(o_{ij})$ were generated from the mixed-effects multiple location-scale model